daminals/SSM_Interpreter/README.md

 ## Test Cases

 Test cases for this function are done using the unittest module in python, upon several SSM programs.
+Code Coverage is measured using the coverage module, visible via the htmlcov/index.html